SolomonPerkins/algorithms/design-patterns/creational/abstract-factory.md

   - Create all the concrete class implementation of the shape class.
   - Create an abstract factory and extend that factory with other factory.

+## When To Use
+- When you want to make the code extensible but you don't know all the implementatio beforehand or you want it to be exensible.

 <details open>